Filing Your Return -> Political Contribution Tax Credit

 Political Contribution Tax Credits

 There are separate tax credits for federal and provincial or territorial political contributions.
 There is a federal tax credit for federal political contributions, and there is a provincial/territorial tax credit for provincial/territorial political contributions.
-All of the tax credits are non-refundable tax credits, except for Ontario and Nunavut, which provide a refundable tax credit for provincial/territorial political contributions.
+All of the tax credits are non-refundable tax credits, except for Ontario, which provides a refundable tax credit for provincial/territorial political contributions.

 Income Tax Act s.
 127(3)